 If there is a more romantic spot in all the British Virgin Islands than Guana Island, then geology and the hand of man has yet to create it.
 Guana is a hidden BVI gem, a private island near Tortola that's an enclave of exquisite, all-inclusive service spread over 850 acres of mountainous beauty.
 Guana has seven pristine beaches; the main one, White Bay Beach, is a perennial best-of pick.
 Guana's size and limited number of guests (32 max) means if White Bay Beach has more than a handful of folks on it, it is deemed crowded.

 Guana Island Rooms

 Each of Guana's cottages is named for an island in the Caribbean.
-During our first stay, we had Eleuthra, straddling the spine of a hill and affording us outstanding views of Muskmelon Bay to the left, Long Man's Point to the right, and the U.S. Virgin Islands dead ahead.
-Even the view from our bathroom was better than most rooms you'll stay in at other resorts, with White Bay Beach right below and bougainvillea, Pride of Barbados, and other floral delights framing the doorway.
-The cottage itself was simple and well-appointed, with a bed near the window that gave us perhaps the best wake-up call possible, the sun and morning breeze streaming warmly through.
+Eleuthra straddles the spine of a hill and has outstanding views of Muskmelon Bay to the left, Long Man's Point to the right, and the U.S. Virgin Islands dead ahead.
+Even the view from the bathroom was better than most rooms at other resorts, with White Bay Beach right below and bougainvillea, Pride of Barbados, and other floral delights framing the doorway.
+The cottage itself was simple and well-appointed, with a bed near the window that gives the best wake-up call possible, the sun and morning breeze streaming warmly through.
 For exceptional privacy, check out North Beach Cottage far from the main area, accessible by golf cart.

 Guana Island Dining